adeveloperdiary/DeepLearning_MiniProjects/VGGNet/readme.md

 ![Training Plot](img/plot.png)

+The is the plot of the learning rate decay.

 ![Training Plot](img/lr.png)

 ### Comparison with AlexNet
-As shown below, the authors of VGG were able to achieve 53.45% Accuracy while training from scratch.
+As shown below, the implemented model was able to achieve 53.45% Accuracy while training from scratch.

 | **Architecture** | **epochs** | **Training Loss** | **Validation Accuracy** | **Training Accuracy** | **Learning Rate** |
 |:----------------:|:----------:|:-----------------:|:-----------------------:|:---------------------:|:-----------------:|